unbit/uwsgi-docs/SystemD.rst

    uid = www-data
    gid = www-data

-Obviously if you want to allows each vassal tun run under different privileges, remove the uid and gid options from the emperor configuration
+If you want to allow each vassal to run under different privileges, remove the ``uid`` and ``gid`` options from the emperor configuration (and please read the Emperor docs!)

 Logging
 *******

 Using the previous service file all of the Emperor messages go to the syslog.
-You can avoid it by removing the
+You can avoid it by removing the ``StandardError=syslog`` directive.

-..code-block:: ini

-   StandardError=syslog

-directive.

-If you do that, be sure to set a --logto option in your emperor configuration, otherwise all of your logs will be lost!
+If you do that, be sure to set a ``--logto`` option in your Emperor configuration, otherwise all of your logs will be lost!

 Putting sockets in /run/
 ************************

 On a modern system, /run/ is mounted as a tmpfs and is the right place to put sockets and pidfiles into.
-You can have systemd create a uwsgi directory to put them into by adding these directives to the .service file
+You can have systemd create a uwsgi directory to put them into by adding these directives to the .service file:

 .. code-block:: ini